 DEFENSE IN MAJOR & MINOR TRAFFIC CASES

 Sean Riley is an experienced traffic attorney practicing law in Washington, D.C. and Maryland.
-He has successfully represented hundreds of people charged with traffic matters in D.C.
-Superior Court, the D.C.
-DMV and in the MD District Courts.
-He represents people in all major and minor traffic cases including criminal traffic offenses, license revocation hearings and moving and non-moving violations.
+He has successfully represented hundreds of people in major and minor traffic matters in D.C.
+Superior Court, MD.
+District Court and the D.C.
+Department of Motor Vehicles.

-When you hire Riley Legal, Sean Riley, not an associate, will personally represent you throughout the criminal process in court and the administrative process.
-He will help you understand all your legal options and the consequences you may be facing.
-Mr. Riley provides comprehensive counsel so you can make informed, confident decisions about your case.
+When you hire Riley Legal, Sean Riley, not an associate, will personally represent you throughout the entire court and administrative process.
+Mr. Riley will help you understand all your legal options and the consequences you may be facing.
+He provides comprehensive counsel so you can make informed, confident decisions about your case.

-In Maryland if you have accumulated eight points within a two-year period then the MVA may suspend your license and it may revoke your license if you have 12 points.
-Points stay on a MD driving record for two years.
+In Maryland if you have accumulated 8 points within a two-year period then the MVA may suspend your license and it may revoke your license if you have accumulated 12 points.

 If you have been given a D.C.
 "Notice of Infraction" or a MD.
 "Traffic Citation" do not delay.
-In D.C. a failure to schedule a hearing within 30 days may result in the ticket doubling and a failure to respond to a ticket within 60 calendar days could result in the suspension of your D.C. license or privilege to drive in D.C.
+In D.C. a failure to schedule a hearing within 30 days may result in the ticket doubling and a failure to respond to a ticket within 60 days could result in the suspension of your D.C. license or privilege to drive in D.C.
 In MD., a failure to respond to a payable traffic citation within 30 days may lead to the suspension of your MD. license or privilege to drive in MD.
-In D.C. and MD. driving on a suspended license is a criminal offense.
+In D.C. and MD. you can be arrested for driving on a suspended license.